Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Find emission lines with ResNet

 \subsection{Our ResNet model}

 Our ResNet model is implemented using the Keras with Tensorflow as its backend.
-Our model has 8 blocks, 28 Convolution Layers, which is much deeper than plain CNNs.
-We add a "Max-pooling" layer between any two blocks.
-A Dropout layer is employed before the fully connected layer to prevent over-fitting.
-As mentioned before, the samples labeled [1] are far less than the samples labeled [0], making a serious data imbalance.
-Here, we also add another measure---using the "Focal Loss" to overcome the effect of the data imbalance.
-The "Focal Loss" can be written as
+Our model has 8 blocks, 28 convolutional layers, much deeper than plain CNNs.
+We add a ``max pooling" layer between any two blocks.
+A Dropout layer is employed before the fully-connected layer to prevent over fitting.
+As mentioned before, the samples with label [1] are far less than the samples with label [0], making the data imbalance.
+Here, we also add another measurement---``Focal Loss"--- to overcome the effect of the data imbalance.
+The ``Focal Loss" can be written as

-Where $y\in \lbrace0,1\rbrace$ is the real label while $\hat{y}$ is the prediction value.
-The "Focal Loss" is designed to improve the classifying task with extreme data imbalance, which is described detailedly in \cite{2017arXiv170802002L}.
+where $y\in \lbrace0,1\rbrace$ is the real label and $\hat{y}$ is the prediction value.
+The ``Focal Loss" is designed to improve the classification task with extreme data imbalance \citep{2017arXiv170802002L}.

-Next, we apply our program to the train/test data (The ratio of the train and test data is $9:1$) to train our ResNet model.
-In the training process, we mask the location of [Ne{\uppercase\expandafter{\romannumeral5}}] 3347, [Ne{\uppercase\expandafter{\romannumeral5}}] 3427, [O{\uppercase\expandafter{\romannumeral2}}] 3727 and [Ne{\uppercase\expandafter{\romannumeral3}}] 3869 emissions, which may come from the ETGs themselves.
-The output of our program for each spectrum is the probability to be a lens candidate.
-We treat the samples with probability greater than 0.5 as lens candidates.
-Figure 3 shows the accuracy and loss of the train/test data.
-We obtain a near-perfect test accuracy of 0.9954, and the corresponding loss is 0.0028.
+We then use the train/test data (train data/test data = $9:1$) to train our ResNet model.
+In the training process, we mask the location of [Ne{\uppercase\expandafter{\romannumeral5}}] 3347, [Ne{\uppercase\expandafter{\romannumeral5}}] 3427, [O{\uppercase\expandafter{\romannumeral2}}] 3727 and [Ne{\uppercase\expandafter{\romannumeral3}}] 3869 lines which may come from the ETGs themselves.
+The output of our model for each spectrum is the probability to be a lens candidate.
+We treat the samples with probabilities greater than 0.5 as lens candidates.
+Figure \ref{fig:acc_loss} shows the accuracy and loss of the train/test data.
+We obtain a near-perfect test accuracy at 0.9954, the corresponding loss is 0.0028.
 Also, the completeness is 93.6\%.
-After successfully training the ResNet model, we apply the model to our predictive data (The emissions of the ETGs themselves also have been masked).
+After successfully training, we apply the model to our predictive data (the emission lines of the ETGs also have been masked).
 We find all the 21 BELLS GALLERY lens candidates with the possibilities extremely close to 1.
-For all the 174 known lens candidates in our predictive spectra, we find 161 of them.
+For all the 174 known lens candidates in our predictive spectra, we find 161.
 The discovery rate is 92.5\%.
 We do not call the discovery rate as completeness because the total number of the lens candidates in our predictive data are unknown.